ridr-se/ridr-se.github.io/news/_posts/2025-08-26-new-members.md

 - Olof Mogren
 ---

 We are excited to introduce three new researchers joining the RIDR group this year: Isabelle Tingzon, Ayush Prasad, and Fan Wang.
-Their diverse expertise in remote sensing, AI, and Physics-guided ML will strengthen our work at the intersection of climate, data, and resilience.
+Their diverse expertise in remote sensing, AI, and physics-guided ML will strengthen our work at the intersection of climate, data, and resilience.

 ## Isabelle Tingzon – AI for climate resilience & social good

 Isabelle joins us with experience on applying AI and geospatial data science to pressing global challenges.
-She was previously a Geospatial Data Scientist at the World Bank, leading initiatives on AI-driven climate resilience—from mapping building stock characteristics with drones and satellite imagery to supporting climate adaptation strategies in vulnerable regions.
+She was previously a geospatial data scientist at the World Bank, leading initiatives on AI-driven climate resilience—from mapping building stock characteristics with drones and satellite imagery to supporting climate adaptation strategies in vulnerable regions.

 Her previous work includes developing AI-enabled school mapping at UNICEF’s Giga initiative, generating nationwide poverty maps in the Philippines, and accelerating humanitarian response during the Venezuelan migration crisis.